 In the 20th century, we saw platform business models in the shopping mall and auction house.
 Like their predecessors, these businesses have mostly used brick-and-mortar locations to facilitate exchanges.
 But thanks to connected technology, platforms can now facilitate the exchange of value produced by decentralized networks of individuals.
 The result is that platforms can now facilitate exchanges at an unprecedented scale.

 That’s why in the Connected Revolution, platform business models built on technology will create the most value.

 At society’s current pace, it’ll take multiple generations to adopt platform business models.
 But we believe that’s far too long given the value platforms create.
+Bloomberg has also recognized that this future is not far off in their review of our book Modern Monopolies.
 So we became the world’s first full-service Platform Innovation™ Company, focused on delivering upon our mission of organizing the world’s exchange of value through technology.